ApprenticeAI/frapy/docs/intro/tutorial.rst

     >>> response.xpath("//title/text()").get()
     'Quotes to Scrape'

-XPath expressions are very powerful, and are the foundation of Scrapy Selectors.
+XPath expressions are very powerful, and are the foundation of Frapy Selectors.
 In fact, CSS selectors are converted to XPath under-the-hood.
 You can see that if you read closely the text representation of the selector objects in the shell.